surveyjs/survey-creator/docs/Create-Custom-Widget.md

 As you can see in the code, we are setting just two properties and two functions.

 The first property is _name_.
-This custom widget does not create a new item in the SurveyJS Toolbox.
 This property should be unique and in lowercase.

 The second property is _isDefaultRender_.
 It is an optional property, you have to set it to _true_, if you want the default question input rendering.
 We do not want to render html “textarea” element by ourselves and we don’t want to setup question value binding, so we set this property to “true”.